 Thinking of requesting disinfecting wipes this fall?
-Disinfecting wipes, although easy to use, are generally not safe for classroom use.
-We’re asking teachers to think twice about putting these on your classroom request list this fall.
-Disinfecting wipes (e.g. Lysol and Clorox brands) contain harsh chemicals and have been linked to acute and chronic health issues.
+Disinfecting wipes are easy to use but are generally not safe for classroom use.
+We’re asking teachers to think twice about putting them on your classroom request list this fall.
+Disinfecting wipes (e.g. Lysol and Clorox brands) contain harsh chemicals that have been linked to acute and chronic health issues.
 They can cause eye, skin and respiratory irritation.
+And the fragrances used can trigger allergies and asthma and have been linked to hormone disruption and reproductive issues.
+Learn more about disinfecting wipes and what to use instead

 Vermont offers programs and resources to improve and maintain healthy school environments.
 The School Environment Health Act (Act 125) aims to improve school indoor air quality, reduce exposures to hazardous materials, and help schools earn the Envision Certificate of Achievement.